Have you been burned/ injured by a defective battery? Call or email our Dallas battery explosion attorneys.

 Causes of E-Cig Battery Explosions

-There are several reasons that a vaporizer battery could explode.
+There are several reasons that a vaporizer battery could explode and/or catch fire.
 For one, the battery can simply overheat.
 High temperatures can cause the cells within the battery to expand.
-While some types of Li-ion batteries may simply look swollen, continued use can result in what’s referred to as “thermal runaway.”
+While some types of Li-ion batteries may simply appear swollen, continued use can result in fires, burns, and explosions caused by “thermal runaway.”

 Improper storage is also quite common with lithium-ion batteries, especially if they’re carried loosely in a pocket with other metallic objects such as coins or keys.
 Shorts can also be caused by damage to the battery itself, including any small rips or holes in the plastic sheath.